braxliu0329/2023-NetworkTrafficAnalysis/README.md

      - The purpose is to check if data is being stolen or abused.
      - The primary goal is to safeguard the network from potential threats.
   2. As a Synoptix client:
-     - I want my network been carefully analysed.
-     - I wish for the reporting of potential threats.
+     - I want my network to be carefully analysed for potential threats.
-     - The objective is to ensure the security and smooth operation of my network.
+     - I would like to use the program on our testing network in a passive or active way:
+       - I would like to passively monitor the network using the program to automatically identify any ongoing network attacks that we are not aware of.
+       - I will actively scan our network using the program if we suspect there is some form of ongoing attack.
+     - The primary goal of using the program in these ways is, if the program has identified an ongoing attack, to escalate security further to IT.
   3. As a network engineer:
      - I want a useful network analysis tool with an intuitive GUI.
      - The purpose is to provide an interface to be able to dynamically capture, filter and sort packets.
      - The primary goal is to be able to monitor and report suspicious packets within a network to direct investigations into the network's security.
 ## Minimum Viable Product Requirements
- - The capabilities and features of the existing solution are preserved
+ - The capabilities and features of the existing solution are preserved.
- - The code is well documented and commented
+ - The code is well documented and commented.
- - The project's GUI is made more intuitive and organised
+ - The project's GUI is made more intuitive and organised.
- - Support for protection against a new form of cyberattack
+ - The existing product is recreated in a different, better optimised language.

 ## Setup instruction for development
 ### Prerequisites